 This article elaborates on the different National Framework Qualification (NQF) Levels in the South African educational system.
 It also goes ahead to give a brief history of the NQF system, its relationship with the South African Qualification Authority (SAQA), how it works, and its requirements.

-The NQF is the set of principles and guidelines by which records of learner achievement are registered to enable national recognition of acquired skills and knowledge, thus, ensuring an integrated system that encourages life-long learning.
-On the other hand, the NQF refers to a formal system that has been set to describe one’s qualifications.
+The NQF is the set of principles and guidelines by which records of learner achievement are registered to enable national recognition of acquired skills and knowledge, thus ensuring an integrated system that encourages life-long learning.
+On the other hand, the NQF refers to a formal system that has been set up to describe one’s qualifications.

 NQF LEVELS IN SOUTH AFRICA